Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Indeed, with the Royal Berkey gravity water filter, one can have safe drinking water free from radiological contaminants.

-The product's storage capacity is 3.25 gallons or around 12.3 liters of water.
-In everyday use, it can serve about 2 to 4 people each day.
+The product's storage capacity is 3.25 gallons or around 12.3 liters.
+It can serve about 2 to 4 people daily.

 Meanwhile, the product's flow rate can be 15.1 per hour.
 It can accommodate two Black Berkey Water Filters plus the two chambers (upper and lower chamber).
 However, it can be configured to have four filters to protect the drinking water from other chemicals.